PanDAWMS/panda-docs/docs/source/client/secret.rst

    >>> set_secret('my_secret_file.dat', '/somewhere/secret_file_path', is_file=True)
    INFO : OK

-so that jobs get those files.
-Note that the key is used as the file name on worker nodes.
+so that jobs get those files, where the key is the remote filename while the value is the local file path.

 ``list_secrets`` shows all secrets.